 ACCESS TO JUVENILE RECORDS: Public information includes arrest and criminal records of juveniles charged with crimes that would be felonies if committed by adults, crimes involving weapons or non-felony traffic citations.
 Also public are criminal records of those who have been adjudicated juvenile delinquents or are subject to revocation of probation for possession of a handgun.
-Other juvenile cases are closed unless the case is transferred to district court where the juvenile will be tried as an adult or the juvenile is a runaway from a correctional facility. {19-1-119(1)(b.5)}
+Other juvenile cases are closed unless the case is transferred to district court where the juvenile will be tried as an adult or the juvenile is a runaway from a correctional facility. {C.R.S. § 19-1-304}

-CHILD ABUSE RECORDS: Confidential unless the child dies and a criminal charge is filed, and family's name is available if arrested or formal charges filed [19-1-120(1)(b)]].
+CHILD ABUSE RECORDS: Confidential unless the child dies and a criminal charge is filed, and family's name is available if arrested or formal charges filed {C.R.S. § 19-1-307}.
 Names of adult perpetrators charged with a crime are not confidential.

-Expanded Media Coverage Chapter 38, Rule 2

-(Cameras in the Courtroom)
+Expanded Media Coverage Chapter 38, Rule 2 (Cameras in the Courtroom)